Find an expert to help you decide on your long-term financial goals, and implement these plans in a tax-efficient manner.

 These require the pension adviser to have several years of practical experience, signed a code of ethics, and pass challenging exams and is a good indicator to start your search with.

-Check for additional qualifications, to show expertise and dedication – such as pension transfer specialist qualifications, including adopting the Pension Transfer Gold Standard, plus memberships with relevant professional bodies – such as the Personal Finance Society (PFS) and the Society of Trust and Estate Practitioners (STEP).
+Check for additional qualifications, to show expertise and dedication – such as pension transfer specialist qualifications plus memberships with relevant professional bodies – such as the Personal Finance Society (PFS) and the Society of Trust and Estate Practitioners (STEP).

-Find out whether the adviser is authorised to give defined benefit pension transfer advice – if the value of your pension assets in a defined benefit scheme is more than £30,000, you must take regulated financial advice before a transfer can proceed.
+Find out whether the adviser is authorised to give defined benefit pension transfer advice – if the value of your pension assets in a defined benefit scheme, or SIPP is more than £30,000, you must take regulated financial advice before a transfer can proceed.
 This is to ensure the transfer value offered represents good value and the transfer is in your interests.

 Ask the pension adviser about their experience of giving advice in the area that you need and what outcomes they have achieved for their clients.
 Check out their testimonials or ask to speak to their existing clients for feedback.